brmc/django-octopus/README.markdown

 * `class="octopus-link ..."`

+Then you can pass the kwargs as defined in [Template Tags](#a)

+#### Creating Forms ####

+If you want to render something besides form.as_p(), you'll have to create your own form.
+Beside the standard required attributes for forms, the only thing unique to octopus is to add a hook for the javascript:

+    class="octopus-form ..."

+This is what the

-Then you can pass the kwargs as defined in [Template Tags](#template-tags)
+Then you can pass the kwargs as defined in [Template Tags](#a)

 ### Creating templates ###

-A very basic template schema might look something like this:
+A simple template schema that uses both links and forms might look something like this:

-Full template:
+Base template:

     {% load static %}
-    {% load a %}
+    {% load tentacles %}
     <!doctype html>
     <html>
     <head>
         <title>Document</title>
     </head>
     <body>
-        {% a 'click me' 'main' 'list' %}
+        {% a 'create object' 'main' 'create' %}
         <main>
+            {% block content %}
-            {% include "template_fragment.html" %}
+            {% endblock content %}
         </main>
         ...
         <footer>